Your questions, our answers.

 What does it mean to have a document “notarized”?

-An Ontario Notary Public’s seal on a document indicates that you are saying that the facts contained in the document are true, and has the same effect as swearing to tell the truth under oath in a court of law.
+An Ontario Notary Public’s seal indicates that you’ve sworn or affirmed that the facts you’ve provided in your document are true.
+Notarization has the same effect as swearing to tell the truth under oath in a court of law.
 In Ontario, a lawyer licensed Notary Public is also a Commissioner of Oaths (also called a Commissioner for Taking Affidavits).
-Notary Public Ottawa offers both services.

 What is the role of an Ontario Notary Public?